PROJECT LEAD TEAM

 JESS LAMAR REECE HOLLER, Project Director, Oral Historian/Fieldworker + Exhibit Co-Curator:

 Born and raised with a ton of food and chemical sensitivities in an old brick farmhouse near (Westerville’s) Hoover Dam, Jess Lamar Reece Holler is an oral historian, community-based public folklorist and documentarian living and working in Columbus, Ohio (and sometimes in Philadelphia).
 After working as an environmental educator on a ship on the Puget Sound, and as a farmer, cook and teacher at a Quaker farm school in the Sierra Nevadas, Jess returned home to Central Ohio to (so she thought) start an organic farm on her grandparents’ property in Marion County— and to help document and share out the stories of the good food and environmental movements.
 Suffice to say, the farm’s been a long time coming.
 Trained in public-sector folklore, oral history and community curation, Jess now works in the emerging formation of the “public environmental humanities,” and is interested in how environmental humanities theory and ethics can be informed by and also productively transform technologies of media documentation and public humanities exhibition.
 Her oral history and ethnographic projects have focused around environmental justice, place, memory, “bad attachments,” embodied ecologies, and environmental health, with special attention to vernacular articulations of experience with site-based environmental toxicity, and “everyday toxicity” — including exposure to pesticides, plastics and food-based toxins.
-Jess founded Philadelphia’s Eastwick Oral History Project, documenting community response to toxic landscapes in Southwest Philadelphia; and she is currently project director and lead interviewer for the Ohio Ecological Food and Farm Association’s Growing Right: Ecological Farming in Ohio, 1970’s-Now Oral History Project– a documentation, digital environmental humanities and experimental pop-up media installation and exhibit project mobilizing histories of ecological agriculture for our interlinked food, farm and environmental futures.
+Jess founded Philadelphia’s Eastwick Oral History Project, documenting community response to toxic landscapes in Southwest Philadelphia; documented back-of-house kitchen work culture in Columbus for an Archie Green Fellowship for the Occupational Folklife Project at the American Folklife Center at the Library of Congress; and she is currently project director and lead interviewer for the Ohio Ecological Food and Farm Association’s Growing Right: Ecological Farming in Ohio, 1970’s-Now Oral History Project — a documentation, digital environmental humanities and experimental pop-up media installation and exhibit project mobilizing histories of ecological agriculture for our interlinked food, farm and environmental futures; and the Marion Voices Folklife + Oral History Project with the Marion County Historical Society in Marion County.
 All credit goes to her border collie, Isaly Caledonia: the real brains of this operation.

 SCOTT WILLIAMS, Community Archivist + Print Culture Exhibition Co-Curator: